oposs/tl-docker/README.md

 ## Startup

-Normally docker will run a single application often only a single process.
+Normally docker will run a single application.
+Often only a single process.
-In order to demo thinlinc we get docker to run an entire linux box for us.
+In order to demo thinlinc we get docker to run an entire linux system for us.
-For this to work it needs to run in `--privileged` mode.
+For this to work docker needs to run in `--privileged` mode.

 The thinlinc client uses ssh to communicate with its server, with the `--publish` option you map the ssh port of the thinlinc demo server to a port, accessible from the outside.

 You may also have to adjust your firewall appropriately.
-For now we keep the docker attached to the terminal `-t` to be able to see all the messages it outputs to the console.
+For now, keep the docker attached to the terminal `-t` to see all the messages it outputs to the console.

 ```console